Booloo

 Booloo is a 1938 American adventure film directed by Clyde E. Elliott.
 It stars Colin Tapley as a British soldier who attempts to prove the existence of a legendary tiger.

-Premise
+Plot

 Captain Robert Rogers, a British Army officer, publishes a book about his father's exploits.
 After it is ridiculed as a hoax, Rogers leaves for the Malay Peninsula to prove the existence of Booloo, the legendary tiger that killed his father.